 As a coach this new identity works for me.
 However, as I wrote my presentation, I thought back to my identity as a business person with a very challenging plan for 2018 and I realised that playful, flexible Shirley 2.0 isn’t enough!

 Current self: Shirley 2.1

 Yep, the business person in me still needs some 1.0!
 That version of me got stuff done, she had drive and she committed first and asked questions later.
 She completed her first marathon!
-I am going to have try new things and do things in a different way and be up for the challenge if I am to deliver my 2018 plan.
+I am going to have try new things and do things in a different way and be up for the challenge if I am to deliver my plans.
 I needed a patch on the 2.0 model containing the useful elements of 1.0.